 - In part, the licensing of Board Certified Physicians in the U.A.E. is not streamlined or transparent, leading to problems recruiting and retaining physicians and resulting in understaffed hospitals. - Inadequate healthcare education and training is also contributing to the dearth of qualified healthcare workers.
 A pipeline through which Emiratis can gain the knowledge and skills necessary to become physicians, nurses, and technicians in the healthcare field must be created.
 This will alleviate the physician and nursing shortages as well as the heavy reliance upon an international workforce. - The current healthcare infrastructure is insufficient.
 The majority of medical graduates do not remain in the U.A.E. after completion of their studies due to better opportunities in Europe or North America.
 The U.A.E. will attract and retain quality physicians, nurses, and technicians if they keep on their current path of improving their infrastructure and education.
-This should include post-graduate medical education, state-of-the-art facilities, a regional practice network, and a regional exchange of ideas. - Mayo Clinic is partnering with MoH in the area of continuous medical education and is providing consultants to support critical care in MoH facilities. - MD Anderson Cancer Center supports fellowships, career development, and research related to personalized medicine in the areas of melanoma, lymphoma, and ovarian cancer. - Cleveland Clinic Abu Dhabi is offering training and development opportunities for U.A.E. nationals such as career planning, mentoring, and healthcare-focused training programs in order to create dynamic professional opportunities for U.A.E. nationals and ensure a high level of caregiver engagement and retention.
+This should include post-graduate medical education, state-of-the-art facilities, a regional practice network, and a regional exchange of ideas. - MD Anderson Cancer Center supports fellowships, career development, and research related to personalized medicine in the areas of melanoma, lymphoma, and ovarian cancer. - Cleveland Clinic Abu Dhabi is offering training and development opportunities for U.A.E. nationals such as career planning, mentoring, and healthcare-focused training programs in order to create dynamic professional opportunities for U.A.E. nationals and ensure a high level of caregiver engagement and retention.